rohankalbag/communication-systems/README.md

-# Communications-Lab
-> EE 340 - Autumn Semester 2022 - IIT Bombay
+##  Lab Project Files - EE 340 - Communication Lab - Autumn Semester 2022
-## Rohan Rajesh Kalbag

-### Software Used
-- GNU Radio
+### Instructor - Prof. Jayakrishnan Nair

+*This repository contains all the relevant `.grc` files for the various lab assignments done during this course.
+The language and frameworks used were GNU Radio and Python*